steedos/steedos-platform/CONTRIBUTING.md

 ## Run Project

-- Run `yarn start` on the command line to start the template project in the folder `/steedos-projects/project-community`
+- Run `yarn start` on the command line to start the template project in the folder `/examples/project-template`

 - Use your browser to access `http://localhost:5000`.

-You will see the initialization page for activating the steedos project after starting the project for the first time.

-> You do not need to run `yarn` on command line in the folder `/steedos-projects/project-community` to install the dependent NPM packages, because all of the dependence are linked to the souce code or the node_modules of the parent folder.

-> Here you are using our source code as the development tool, you do not need to install [Meteor](https://www.meteor.com/).

-## Activate Steedos

-Sign up for an account at [Steedos Customer Portal](https://console.steedos.cn/) and then refer to [this document](https://www.steedos.cn/docs/deploy/deploy-activate) to activate Steedos.

 ## Run The Source Code Of Meteor Bundle